 There are three basic ways a central bank can manipulate interest rates.

-Usually a central bank will embark on an expansionist (or accommodative) monetary policy of low interest rates (less than 2%) to stimulate a weak economy, and/or to tilt the balance of trade back in the favor, and/or to mitigate its debt burden.
-Low interest rates can entice businesses to borrow and employ more workers (to improve unemployment), it can devalue the currency to make exports more attractive to foreign buyers (to improve the balance of trade), and it can lower the interest payments to foreign creditors and diminish the debt itself as a result of a devalued currency (to improve its debt burden).
+Usually, a central bank will embark on an expansionist (or accommodative) monetary policy of low-interest rates (less than 2%) to stimulate a weak economy, and/or to tilt the balance of trade back in the favor, and/or to mitigate its debt burden.
+Low-interest rates can entice businesses to borrow and employ more workers (to improve unemployment), it can devalue the currency to make exports more attractive to foreign buyers (to improve the balance of trade), and it can lower the interest payments to foreign creditors and diminish the debt itself as a result of a devalued currency (to improve its debt burden).
 The United States has lowered its own interest rates to near zero for all three reasons.
 It has wanted to improve its 9% official unemployment, its 500 billion trade deficit, and its 14 trillion dollar debt.
-It embarked on this near-zero interest rate policy following the financial crisis of 2008, and it has maintained this low interest policy coming into to 2012.
+It embarked on this near-zero interest rate policy following the financial crisis of 2008, and it has maintained this low-interest policy coming into 2012.

 2. Contractionary Monetary Policy of High Interest Rates.

-A central bank will employ a contractionary (or tight) monetary policy of high interest rates (greater than 5%) to reduce inflation and strengthen the currency.
-The last time United States embarked upon a tight monetary policy was back in 1982, when Fed Chair Paul Volkner increased the Federal Funds Rate to a peak of 20% in June 1981 to reduce inflation from 13.5% in 1981 down to 3.2% in 1983.
-The side effect of this high interest policy is often the creation of a temporary recession with higher unemployment.
-In the last 30 years we have seen more dramatic rate cuts than dramatic rate hikes.
+A central bank will employ a contractionary (or tight) monetary policy of high-interest rates (greater than 5%) to reduce inflation and strengthen the currency.
+The last time the United States embarked upon a tight monetary policy was back in 1982, when Fed Chair Paul Volkner increased the Federal Funds Rate to a peak of 20% in June 1981 to reduce inflation from 13.5% in 1981 down to 3.2% in 1983.
+The side effect of this high-interest policy is often the creation of a temporary recession with higher unemployment.
+In the last 30 years, we have seen more dramatic rate cuts than dramatic rate hikes.
 It now seems that only developing countries facing aggressive inflation adopt rates greater than 6% for their currency.